salvillalon45/BlogClientUser-theOdinProject/README.md

     -   I used nullish coalescin and saw how beneficial it is!
 Clears the code by a lot
 -   For Tailwind
     -   It is a great framework.
 The idea with Tailwind is that you do not need to create css files.
 You can use the css selectors they already have.
 All I used for this project was use tailwind to style and I want to customize I add it to the tailwind.config.js.
 I am going to use Tailwind on my next project again!

+## Next Steps

+-   I am going to work on Blog Admin view now and I plan to continue practicing all this new skills I learned.
+I am curious to see if I can combine styled components with tailwind as I needed the same styling in many components, for example a button.
+So I wonder if I can combine it like that.
+If not I can just create a regular component

 ## Technologies: